 1. Assess Your Business Needs and Goals

-Start with a company-wide audit of your current processes.
+Start with a company-wide audit of your current business processes.
 Gather your team leaders for a focused workshop where each department maps out their daily workflows and pain points.
 Have them track time spent on routine tasks over two weeks — this will reveal exactly where efficiency breaks down.

 2. Evaluate ERP Features and Functionalities